rendicott/uggly-client/README.md

   * When you cancel out of a stream it jumps back and plays one last frame
   * Hitting refresh f5 on form submit pages clears cookies for some reason
   * settings/config editor is blinky, want to look into performance enhancements
+  * tries to dial blank addresses sometimes, need to stop it from trying this

 # TODONES
 * ~lock forms into divs per uggly spec~